crossbone-magister/liquigraph/README.md

 | Add Primary Key       | Partial |
 | Add Unique Constraint | Partial |

+> **Note**
-**Note:** Partial support means that not all the attributes of the change have been analyzed yet.
+> Partial support means that not all the attributes of the change have been analyzed yet.

 ### Output formats